-Philenoptera violacea, the apple-leaf tree, is a large, semi-deciduous tree that grows throughout the eastern regions of South Africa from Eastern Cape to Limpopo and in several of the neighbouring countries, up to the DRC.
+Philenoptera violacea, the apple-leaf tree, is a small to medium-sized, semi-deciduous tree reaching heights to 10 m (SA Tree List no. 238).
 It was well-known as Lonchocarpus capassa, the appelblaar in Afrikaans.
-The tree belongs to a small genus with other African members.
-It is a protected tree in South Africa (SA Tree List no. 238).
+The tree belongs to a small genus comprising a few species in Africa.
+It is a protected tree in South Africa.

 The leaves are large, hard, compound with conspicuously large terminal leaflets.
-Flowers occur in spring in large terminal clusters.
 Flower colour varies from blue, mauve, violet, pink to white.
-The seeds are produced in large flat pods as these trees belong to the Fabaceae family.
+Flowering occur in spring in large terminal clusters.
+The seeds are produced in large flat fruit pods; these trees belong to the Fabaceae family.

-The wood is used for dug-out canoes, mortars for pounding grain, tool handles and ornaments.
-Infusions for treating various disorders, including gastro-intestinal conditions, have been made from this tree in African indigenous medicine (www.plantzafrica.com).
+The wood is used to make mortars for pounding grain, tool handles and ornaments.
+Infusions for treating various disorders, including gastro-intestinal conditions, have been made mainly from roots of this tree in African indigenous medicine (www.plantzafrica.com; http://redlist.sanbi.org).